 Wedgwood neighbors passed around a petition to form a fire district and on November 11, 1943, King County Fire District #19 was organized with Doug Clyde, Jerry Parmenter and Frank Provost as commissioners.
-Walt Adams, an insurance agent, obtained a Model A truck with pump attached.
+Walt Adams, a car salesman and later insurance agent, obtained a Model A truck with pump attached.

 The excitement was short-lived, however, as effective April 19, 1945, Seattle’s northeast boundary was moved from NE 65th up to NE 85th Street and Wedgwood’s do-it-yourself fire district ceased to exist.
 Wedgwood was then served by Fire Station 38 which at that time was at 5503 33rd Ave NE in Ravenna.
-(A new Station 38 was completed in March 2011 at 4004 NE 55th Street, across from Metropolitan Market, and was renamed the Hawthorne Hills Station.)
+A new Station 38 was completed in March 2011 at 4004 NE 55th Street, across from Metropolitan Market, and was renamed the Hawthorne Hills Station.

-As of 1945 Wedgwood’s Model A fire truck was relegated to Balch’s lumber yard (present site of QFC at the corner of NE 85th Street) and finally ended up in Walt Adam’s used car lot at 95th & 35th (present site of the Morningside Heights apartment building.)
+As of 1945 Wedgwood’s Model A fire truck was relegated to Balch’s lumber yard (present site of the Wedgwood Broiler and other stores at the southeast corner of NE 85th Street.)
+Then the truck was moved to Walt Adam’s used car lot at 95th & 35th (present site of the Morningside Heights apartment building.)